 - Happens accidentally in Space Invaders in Real Life.
 The Invaders' projectiles end up doing the following: disorienting Michael by hitting him in the face, knocking him away from his weapon, knocking over their ammo box, and jamming his gun (the last of which is arguably the reason they lost).
 In the behind the scenes, it was confirmed that at least the first one was an intentional (or just hoped-for) side effect.

 - Fanservice: In "Fighting Girl Clothes", for sure.

 - Foregone Conclusion: All the episodes basically amount to "Would this video game idea work just as easily in real life?", and considering the insane topics (healing from old food, becoming a ninja by playing a video game, etc.), you can safely assume the answer is "no" just based on the introduction.

 - Some exceptions occur, however; in Online Gaming Distractions, Shane aims better when being jeered than when not (though it does still lead to him being distracted and pausing longer between shots).
 Geoff completes the Inventory Systems challenge, though he was in the military and even he had difficulty carrying all that stuff.
 And both Geoff and Gus do well in the Zombie Headshots episode, though both have used firearms before; Griffon, who's never shot a gun before, took three shots to kill one zombie.
 The most obvious example is the Mario Kart episode, wherein Gavin demonstrates that the tires of a car being lifted and the accelerator being pressed early actually can have a positive effect on performance.

-- Allegedly, at least.
-In practice, Burnie and Co. lean more towards For the Evulz
+- For Science!: Allegedly, at least.
+In practice, Burnie and co. lean more towards For the Evulz.

 - Gag Censor: "Fighting Girl Clothes" uses images of slang for female body parts to censor said body parts.